Woods of Ypres

-Woods of Ypres was a Canadian doom metal band from Windsor, Ontario.
+Woods of Ypres was a Canadian blackened doom metal band from Windsor, Ontario.
 It was founded in 2002, initially consisting of three members: David Gold, Aaron Palmer and Brian McManus.
 Their line-up frequently changed afterward, with over 20 members in the band through its various incarnations, which saw operations later based out of Toronto from 2003 to 2007, and Sault Ste.
 Marie from 2008 to 2011.
-Their only constant member was multi-instrumentalist and frontman David Gold, with the band ending after Gold's death in December 2011, just before releasing their album Woods 5: Grey Skies & Electric Light, which won the 2013 Juno Award for the Metal/Hard Music Album of the Year.
+Their only constant member was multi-instrumentalist and frontman David Gold, with the band ending after his death in December 2011, just before releasing their album Woods 5: Grey Skies & Electric Light, which won the 2013 Juno Award for the Metal/Hard Music Album of the Year.

+The band enjoyed the most popularity in the area surrounding Windsor, where they originated.
+David Gold's vocals have drawn comparisons to the late Peter Steele.

 History

 Formation and transformation

 Woods of Ypres was formed in Windsor, Ontario in 2002 by David Gold, Aaron Palmer and Brian McManus.
 The trio released the first Woods of Ypres demo, Against the Seasons: Cold Winter Songs from the Dead Summer Heat, the same year.
 After McManus' departure that same year, Woods of Ypres expanded to a quintet with new band members.